Make an Appointment: [email protected] | 561-316-8265

 • Suicidal ideation or self-harm

-How do I treat trauma and PTSD
+How do we treat trauma and PTSD

 Research has proven psychotherapy to be the most effective form of treatment for trauma and posttraumatic stress disorder (PTSD).
-I approach trauma healing through making space for your body to heal the emotions and energy that are lingering as well as help you detach/release the charge from the traumatic memories.
+We approach trauma healing through making space for your body to heal the emotions and energy that are lingering as well as help you detach/release the charge from the traumatic memories.
 This allows you to be able to recall events as memories but not be held captive to their impact on you today.
-I use a blend of approaches to treat trauma, including Accelerated Resolution Therapy (ART), Internal Family Systems (IFS), Somatic Psychotherapy, Cognitive Behavioral Therapy, Eye Movement Desensitization and Reprocessing (EMDR), and Person-Centered Psychotherapy to help you identify the remaining wounds of trauma and foster long-term healing.
+We use a blend of approaches to treat trauma, including Accelerated Resolution Therapy (ART), Internal Family Systems (IFS), Somatic Psychotherapy, Cognitive Behavioral Therapy, Eye Movement Desensitization and Reprocessing (EMDR), and Person-Centered Psychotherapy to help you identify the remaining wounds of trauma and foster long-term healing.